How to Overcome Home Automation Security Concerns

 According to Gartner, by 2022, a typical family home could have more than 500 smart devices.

+Ninety percent of consumers are motivated to buy smart technology to increase home security.
+But since many technologies are new, security concerns related to devices abound.
 Below, we share smart home automation concerns, and a checklist to help homeowners work with their security vendors to overcome them.

 Top Home Automation Security Concerns